 (3) Renounce by saying out loud, “In the name of Jesus, I renounce the spirit of ___ label it ___ (Ex. gluttony, powerlessness, lust, worthlessness, etc.)

 Entrust: Ask for the grace to improve tomorrow and proactively consider a plan of amendment.
 Entrust all this to the Lord, which is coming back into right relationship with Him.
-It may be helpful to utilize Keys 4-5 here:
+Savor His love for you!
+Perhaps, utilize Keys 4-5 here:

 (4) Reclaim the dignity and power that belongs to you as His adoptive son / daughter, that is a priest, prophet, and king.
 Take authority in His name.
 Say out loud, “In the name of Jesus, I reclaim authority _________.”